Community-Based Research Fellowship

 The "Arab Futures and Pasts: Palestine+" Faculty Research Network is designed to motivate sustained scholarly engagement with the question of the Palestinian present - in the context of broader currents and comparative moments in the Arab world.

-"Arab Futures and Pasts: Palestine+” aims to synthesize, integrate and clarify concepts germane to Palestinian identity and politics, Islam and the secular in North America and the Arab world, and the relationship between agency and scholarship.
+The 2025-2026 Faculty Research Network (FRN) "Arab Futures and Pasts: Palestine+” aims build on the conversations in 2024-2025 and synthesize, integrate and clarify concepts germane to Palestinian identity and politics, Islam and the secular, race, history, and architecture.
 This network will pursue events and activities that seek to build capacity across Stanford communities (faculty, students, staff) on these concepts, promote a deliberative culture about these ideas and histories, and disseminate historical and contemporary debates and developments about these concepts.
-Winter and Spring 2025 activities will include discussions with a series of key interlocutors including Tareq Baconi on Palestinian identity and politics and Sherman Jackson on Islam and the secular.
-Events for this FRN are supported by the Research Institute of CCSRE, the Middle Eastern Studies Forum, and the Department of Comparative Literature, among others.
+Winter and Spring 2025 activities will include work-in-progress discussions with Palestine Studies postdoctoral fellows Jad Kiadan and Suleiman Hodali, in addition to internal conversations on the state of the field, a visit by scholar Abdalla Bayyari, and collaborations with SHC, the Department of Anthropology, and the Center for South Asia.

 Fellowship description: